siljawalenius/siljawalenius/README.md

 ### Hi there 👋

 I'm Silja (she/her) - an engineer and designer based out of Toronto, Canada.
-I love learning more about sustainable tech, and finding intersections between my architecture and engineering studies.
+I love learning more about sustainable & environmental tech, and finding intersections between my architecture and engineering studies.

 🔭 I’m currently working on ...  a new portfolio site 👀

-🌱 I’m currently learning ...  lots of fun things relating to security development, and also how to knit!
+🌱 I’m currently learning about ...  complex interface design & human factors in engineering

 🧚 Next on the list ... project management with Superhi!